grittibetti/TAKDE/README.md

 #Parameter Description:

+cutoff:
+The cutoff value, which decides the number of windows to keep in the memory, smaller cutoff value will results in faster TAKDE.

 width_selector:
 Can be "normal", which refers to normal bandwidth sequence, [M. P. Wand and M. C. Jones, Kernel Smoothing.
-CRC press, 1994] "smooth", which refers to oversmoothed bandwidth sequence, [G. R. Terrell, “The maximal smoothing principle in density estimation,” Journal of the American Statistical Association, vol. 85, no. 410, pp. 470–477, 1990.]
+CRC press, 1994]

+"smooth", which refers to oversmoothed bandwidth sequence, [G. R. Terrell, “The maximal smoothing principle in density estimation,” Journal of the American Statistical Association, vol. 85, no. 410, pp. 470–477, 1990.]

 "cv", custom smoothness parameter, which will activate the later cv variable with custom input value.

 weighting:
-Can be "average", which will be the naive average weighting KDE "exponential", which will be an exponential decaying weighting for different time steps "amise", the optimal weighting sequence for TAKDE.
+Can be "average", which will be the naive average weighting KDE

+"exponential", which will be an exponential decaying weighting for different time steps

+"amise", the optimal weighting sequence for TAKDE.

 cv: